FlexBoom/docker-lemp-dev/README.md

 ## Extra PHP extensions

-zip, OPcache, GD, imagick, gmp, pdo_mysql, memcached
+zip, OPcache, GD, imagick, gmp, pdo_mysql, memcached, BCMath, intl.

 ## Usage

 - clone this repo into the desired folder and `cd` into it.
 - Run `docker compose build`.
 - Run `docker compose up -d`.
-- TIP:
+- Tips:
   - If the folder you cloned to was named `test` then you can run this command to get into e.g. the PHP container: `docker exec -it test-php-1 /bin/sh`.
   - By default the user in the docker containers are `UID=1000` and `GID=1000` because that was Linux uses for the default user your a logged in with.
   - You can rename `.env.example` to `.env` and change the values for `UID` and `GID`.